OrchardCMS/OrchardCore/src/docs/reference/core/Configuration/README.md

 - `DatabaseProvider` should correspond to the database engine used, the sample being one for SQL Server.
 - `TablePrefix` needs to be configured to the prefix used by the Default tenant.
 Other tenants should then be set up with a different prefix.

-This way, the app can be easily moved between environments (like a staging and production one), just configure the corresponding database's settings in the given environment.
+This way, the app can be easily moved between environments (like a staging and production one) by configuring the corresponding database's settings in the given environment.
 Tenants' shell settings won't contain this information, all tenants will use the same, global configuration.

 A related topic is [Shells Configuration Providers](../Shells/README.md).
 See especially the section about Database Shells Configuration Provider, on how to keep all shell configuration in the database.